adambard/learnxinyminutes-docs/racket.html.markdown

 (define b 3)
 (swap! a b)
 (printf "tmp = ~a; a = ~a; b = ~a\n" tmp a b) ; tmp is unaffected

+;; But the are still code transformations, for example:
+(define-syntax-rule (bad-while condition body ...)
+  (when condition
+    body ...
+    (bad-while condition body ...)))
+;; this macro is broken: it generates infinite code, if you try to use ;; it, the compiler will get in an infinite loop

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;; 10.
 Contracts